Search for Presenters on the Program: | |||

 9 - 10:15 am | |||

-Panel will compare public sector collective bargaining statutes in Oregon and Washington and examine trends in collective bargaining dispute resolution.
+5.1 A Comparison of Public Sector Collective Bargaining Statutes in Oregon and Washington and Corresponding Trends in Contract Mediation, Strikes, and Binding Arbitration (Panel)—Cascade Ballroom II Panel will compare public sector collective bargaining statutes in Oregon and Washington and examine trends in collective bargaining dispute resolution.
 Drawing on data from Oregon ERB and Washington PERC and experience from mediators in both agencies, trends in mediation, impasse, labor strikes and interest arbitration will be presented.
 The panel will also include two labor and management practitioners from both states to provide perspective on the different bargaining schemes and their influence on practice.
 Panelists: Daniel Comeau, Washington Public Employment Relations Commission; Janet Gillman, Oregon Employment Relations Board; Mike Brunet, Foster Garvey, PC; and Michael Tedesco, Tedesco Law Group | |||

-5.2 Gender Bias, Dynamics, and Bargaining (Symposium) Presenters: Moonyoung Jang*, Korea University—Ethical Leadership, Dominant Male Leadership Perspective vs. Minority Female Leadership Perspective Janna Johnson*, University of Minnesota—Occupational Licensure, Interstate Migration, and the Labor Market Outcomes of Dual-Earner Couples Pooria Assadi*, California State University Sacramento; and Shinjae Won, University of Pennsylvania—Setting the Price: Gendered Self and Other Devaluation of Medical Services in Health Care | |||
+5.2 Gender Bias, Dynamics, and Bargaining (Symposium)—Grand Crescent Presenters: Moonyoung Jang*, Korea University—Ethical Leadership, Dominant Male Leadership Perspective vs. Minority Female Leadership Perspective Janna Johnson*, University of Minnesota—Occupational Licensure, Interstate Migration, and the Labor Market Outcomes of Dual-Earner Couples Pooria Assadi*, California State University Sacramento; and Shinjae Won, University of Pennsylvania—Setting the Price: Gendered Self and Other Devaluation of Medical Services in Health Care Sebastian Fossati and Joseph Marchand*, University of Alberta—Women on the Margins: Gendered Effects of Large Minimum Wage Changes | |||

-In today’s highly polarized world, the workplace of 2025 will face significant challenges in three key areas: political discussions, diversity, equity, and inclusion (DEI) conversations, and psychological safety discourse.
+5.3 Empowering Engagement: Navigating Critical Workplace Conversations (Panel)—Vashon I and II In today’s highly polarized world, the workplace of 2025 will face significant challenges in three key areas: political discussions, diversity, equity, and inclusion (DEI) conversations, and psychological safety discourse.
 Failure to address and learn from these crucial conversations will negatively impact employee morale, engagement, and productivity, compromise employee well-being, and increase challenges to recruitment and retention.
 This session will delve into the significant impact these conversations have on employee morale, productivity, and overall health.
 By addressing these topics thoughtfully, organizations can reduce absenteeism, improve recruitment and retention, and create a more engaged and resilient workforce. | |||

-5.5 Spicy Trends in Union Research (Symposium) Presenters: Bradley R. Weinberg*, Queen's University—The Effect of Public Sector Essential Service Designation Legislation on Collective Bargaining Outcomes Daniela Gatti*, University of Toronto; and Lorenzo Frangi, University of Québec at Montréal—Student Union Leadership: Commitment, Experience, and Union Legacy | |||
+5.5 Spicy Trends in Union Research (Symposium)—Cascade Ballroom 1-B Presenters: Bradley R. Weinberg*, Queen's University—The Effect of Public Sector Essential Service Designation Legislation on Collective Bargaining Outcomes Daniela Gatti*, University of Toronto; and Lorenzo Frangi, University of Québec at Montréal—Student Union Leadership: Commitment, Experience, and Union Legacy | |||

-Interest in registered apprenticeship is growing.
+5.6 High Quality Training Partnerships: How Unions and Employers are Adapting Lessons from Successful Registered Apprenticeships to New Sectors (Panel)—Cascade Ballroom 1-C Interest in registered apprenticeship is growing.
 Apprenticeships are proven to provide mutual benefit.
 Yet other types of joint labor management training programs can raise sector standards; include worker voice; and improve employer/worker relations.
-The panel will focus on partnerships across several sectors, exploring how they are solving key challenges; providing value to employers and workers; why participants chose to adopt a registered apprenticeship or another joint intervention; and state policies to seed these programs.
-Panelists: Stephen Johnson (invited), AFSCME District Council 37; Katie Coombes, RISE Partnership; and Cate Bridenstine, Imagine Institute | |||
+The panel will focus on partnerships across several sectors, exploring how they are solving key challenges; providing value to employers and workers; why participants chose to adopt a registered apprenticeship or another joint intervention; and state and local policies to seed these programs.
+Panelists: Katie Coombes, RISE Partnership; Cate Bridenstine, Imagine Institute; Gregg Lancette, President, New York State Pipe Trades Association; and Carl Hugle, Workforce Development Program Manager & Data Analyst, Port of Seattle | |||

-5.7 Organizing, Identity, and Strategy (Symposium) Presenters: Kwelina Thompson*, MIT—The Stronger We Can Make Ourselves: 9to5's Dual Strategy in Organizing Women Enrique Lopezlira*, University of California Berkeley—Building Solidarity: Unions as a Necessary Condition to Solve the Affordable Housing Crisis Phela I. Townsend*, Rutgers University—Race, Class, and Strategic Action: Black Worker Centers and the Complex Dynamics of Worker Organizing Jianxuan Lei*, University of Minnesota; Xin Meng, Rutgers University-New Brunswick; and Xueyu Wang, University of Toronto—Do You Hear the People Sing?
+5.7 Organizing, Identity, and Strategy (Symposium)—St. Helens Presenters: Kwelina Thompson*, Massachusetts Institute of Technology—The Stronger We Can Make Ourselves: 9to5's Dual Strategy in Organizing Women Enrique Lopezlira*, University of California Berkeley—Building Solidarity: Unions as a Necessary Condition to Solve the Affordable Housing Crisis Jianxuan Lei*, University of Minnesota; Xin Meng, Rutgers University-New Brunswick; and Xueyu Wang, University of Toronto—Do You Hear the People Sing?
 The Impact of Strikes on Workers' Mental Health | |||

 9 - 10:15 am | Moderators: William Canak, Middle Tennessee State University (ret.); and Bonnie Castrey, Dispute Resolution Services | ||